Monday, 13 July 2020

 Kuranganilmuttam Valeeswarar Temple / Valeeswarar Temple, Kuranganilmuttam, Thiruvannamalai District, Tamil Nadu.

-This is the 6th Devaram Paadal Petra Shiva Sthalam in Thondai Nadu.
-This temple is about 2.5 KM off from the main road.
+This is the 6th Devaram Paadal Petra Shiva Sthalam of Thondai Nadu.
+This temple is about 2.5 km away from the main road.

-During Pallava and Chozha period, this place was called as Pallavapuram alias Thirukuranganilmuttam and even now the place is called by the same name.
+During the Pallava and Chola periods, this place was called Pallavapuram, also known as Thirukuranganilmuttam, and it is still called by the same name.
 Thirugnanasambandar has sung hymns in praise of lord Shiva of this temple.

 விழுநீர்மழு வாள்படை அண்ணல் விளங்குங்